piclas-framework/piclas/docs/documentation/developerguide/building_guide.md

     ls latex/piclas.pdf

 and open the file with any PDF viewer to read it.
-Note that you can simply run the script *buildPDF.sh* in the *documentation* directory for this task and open the resulting pdf file under
+Note that you can simply run the script *buildPDF.sh* in the *documentation* directory for this task

+    ./buildPDF.sh

+and open the resulting pdf file

-    ls _build/latex/piclas.pdf
+    open _build/latex/piclas.pdf

 ## Writing documentation